Keiph/Keiph/README.md

 - 🔭 I’m currently working on Projects

-- 🌱 I’m currently learning Dev Ops and more
+- 🌱 I’m currently idling

 - ❓ Ask me about anything related to history and geopolitics